As An Activist

 As A Filmmaker

-I am the director and co-producer of Healing Sex featuring healer, activist, author, practitioner Staci Haines which helps heal intimacy with ourselves and others after surviving abuse or trauma.
+I am the director and co-producer of Healing Sex–a full length project featuring healer, activist, author, practitioner Staci Haines which helps heal intimacy with ourselves and others after surviving abuse or trauma.
 This revolutionary project helps heal the world from personal and systemic violence.
 My company’s other endeavors like Hard Love & How to Fuck In High Heels, Sugar High Glitter City or the Bend Over Boyfriend series were created with love to the human race, in particular to lesbians and queers who wanted to see more imagery of ourselves in media.
 I am serious about education and people feeling good, healed and free to have “checked in” sex.
 Embodied sex.

 As A Human